int-brain-lab/prior-localization/braindelphi/README.md

 Unfortunately, I ran into issues with the omnibus wheel-velocity decoding pipeline.
 The cluster jobs do not finish properly.
 This meant that I needed to hack the wheel-velocity omnibus p-value by computing an upper-bound of the p-value rather than the p-value itself.
-To comput this upper-bound for wheel-velocity, run the file `omnibus_nobwmloading.py` and see that the last block of code does this.
+To compute this upper-bound for wheel-velocity, run the file `omnibus_nobwmloading.py` and see that the last block of code does this.
 The omnibus p-value is upper-bounded by replacing all non-completed session-wise p-values with a maximum p-value of N_PSEUDO/(N_PSEUDO+1) where N_PSEUDO is the number of